Eurysthenes: Dates of the reigns of the first ten kings of the Agiad line

 The untimely death of Aristodemus with other events has served as some basis for dating the reigns of the first ten kings of Sparta in the line known by state definition as the Agiad.
 The Return of the Heracleidae, which is the closest event to a Dorian Invasion available in legend, must coincide with the entry of Aristodemus and his brethren into Arcadia, which, based on the chronology of Eratosthenes, happened 328 years before the generally accepted date of the first year of the first Olympiad, 776 BC.
-Eratosthenes' date is therefore 1104 BC.
-This must be the year of Aristodemus' military activity in Arcadia, his fatherhood and his assassination.
+Eratosthenes's date is therefore 1104 BC.
+This must be the year of Aristodemus's military activity in Arcadia, his fatherhood and his assassination.
 Eurysthenes was therefore born in 1104 BC, which was the first year of his reign, if the regency of Theras is discounted.

 Pausanias states that the end of the First Messenian War was the first year of the 14th Olympiad.
 The date must have been 724/723 BC if the first year of the first Olympiad was 776/775 BC.
 Kings Polydorus of the Agiads and Theopompus of the Eurypontids were reigning at that time, roughly in mid-reign.
 The end of the war must be 379 years from the return of the Heraclids.
 According to Isaac Newton, also a classical scholar, the ten kings reigned an average of 38 years each, which can be used as an estimator of the dates.
 Eurysthenes would have ruled in 1104–1066 BC, with an unknown margin of error, as much of the data is relatively uncertain.